eimajtrebor/azure-cli/doc/authoring_tests.md

 ### Nightly live test run

-The scenario tests are run in replayable mode in the Travis CI during pull request verification and branch merge.
+The scenario tests are run in replayable mode during pull request verification and branch merge.
 However, the tests will be run in live mode nightly in internal test infrastructure.
 See [Test Policies](#test-policies) for more details.

 The rationale behind the nightly live test: